hbc/Intro-to-R-QMB/lessons/01_introR-R-and-RStudio.md

 3. **Environment/History**: environment shows all active objects and history keeps track of all commands run in console
 4. **Files/Plots/Packages/Help**

-## Organizing your working directory

-### Viewing your working directory
+## Viewing your working directory

-Before we organize our working directory, let's check to see where our current working directory is located by typing into the console:
+Before we odo anything else, let's check to see what our current working directory is by typing into the console:

 `getwd()`